BytezoTeam/Eventfully/README.md

 ### 5. Run Eventfully

-- start the server with `rye run dev` or use `rye run main` (Only on Windows) to start the startup program
+- start the server with `rye run dev` to start the startup program

 ### 6. Add Test-Data to Eventfully (Optional)